Lucas-Hermus/QuickStartPHP/README.md

 	}
 	public function users(){
 		// you can also return a view with data
-		// this will result in you having a superglobal havascript variable: $_DATA
+		// this will result in you having a superglobal javascript variable: $_DATA
 		// this variable is set to whatever you pass into the view function's second
 		// argument
 		$users = Users::get();